AdguardTeam/AdguardKnowledgeBase/pages/06.ios/chapter.en.md

 # Adguard for iOS

-This section describes Adguard for iOS and Apple mobile devices.
+This section describes Adguard for iOS.